sympy/sympy/doc/src/aboutus.rst

 #.
 Shashank Kumar: Fixed indenation error in summations.py and added test for issue #9908
 #.
 Devyani Kota: Fixed issue 9953: linsolve([ ], ...) now returns S.EmptySet
 #.
 Keval Shah: Union with subset of S.Complexes now evaluated
 #.
+Dzhelil Rufat: Make it possible to lambdify expressions that contain sums
+#.
 Matthew Davis: Fixed documentation typos

 Up-to-date list in the order of the first contribution is given in the `AUTHORS